Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 Transfer files with Drive
 *************************

-In the example below, the Drive is created by the flow and passed to its LightningWork's.
+In the example below, the Drive is created by the Flow and passed to its Work's.

 The ``Work_1`` put a file **a.txt** in the **Drive("lit://this_drive_id")** and the ``Work_2`` can list and get the **a.txt** file from it.

 .. literalinclude:: ../../../examples/app_drive/app.py

 ----